techtabor/CityQuest/README.md

 1. First of all, you should have `npm` installed.
 2. Clone the repository to a directory in your local environment
 3. Run the `npm install` command to install all required dependencies
+4. Change the server location in `src/providers/ServerIpProvider/ServerIpProvider.ts`
-4. Run the server by opening a command-line interface in the `server` folder and typing `node app.js`
+5. Run the server by opening a command-line interface in the `server` folder and typing `node app.js`
-5. Run the Ionic app by typing `ionic serve` in your local directory
+6. Run the Ionic app by typing `ionic serve` in your local directory

 **Techtábor project of Balázs Németh and Marcell Szakály, 2016**